fysmoe1121/entanglementQKDprotocol-qiskit/README.md

 # ekertProtocol
-Ekert Protocl implementation in Qiskit.
+Ekert Protocol implementation in Qiskit.

 1. generates Alice and Bob choice of basis vectors to perform their measurement

-2. creates n entangled qubits in the psi- Bell state
+2. creates n entangled qubits in the |psi-> Bell state

 3. measures the state of the qubits using Alice and Bob choice of basis measurements